- 1 IRS Form 2555

 When it comes to expatriates residing overseas, there is a lot of misunderstanding regarding tax responsibilities.
-Most importantly, if the Expat is still a U.S. person such as a U.S. Citizen or Legal Permanent Resident (or a Long-Term LPR who did not properly relinquish their “Green Card”) they still are required to file annual tax returns with the IRS.
+Most importantly, if the Expat is still a U.S. person such as a U.S. Citizen or Legal Permanent Resident (or a Long-Term LPR who did not properly relinquish their “Green Card”) they still are required to file an annual tax return with the IRS.

 One of the biggest sources of confusion is the issue involving individuals who earn less than $100,000 a year and believe they are not even required to file taxes because they may not owe any U.S. tax once the proper exclusions are applied; this is false, and if the individual does not claim the exclusion timely, they may lose it.

 How to Qualify

 In order to qualify for the exclusion, there are two tests that a person can try and meet (they have to meet only one of the two tests).
 It is important to note that a person cannot flip-flop back-and-forth each year between the two tests, to reduce the chance of audit.